davidpet/projects/README.md

 # ToDo

+1. Find all ToDo items throughout the repos and consolidate and/or monitor with some kind of automation.

+- in the short term, the most important ones are in the BUILD file for SpaceBot

 1. Encapsulate repetitive install steps with scripts where possible.
 1. Document the need for extraPaths and manual import fixing to make proto imports work properly in VSCode.
+1. Improve SpaceBot prompt injection rejection:

+   - Ideas:
+     - include more chat context
+     - semantic encapsulation (semantic containerization?) - have the AI translate the chat to a story and then write more of the story, then turn back into a chat
+     - break the detection into smaller steps with a rubric-like structure and aggregate

+1. Next Project: Java snippets generator using openai

+   - maybe make it generic enough to put behind a web app for general purpose snippet generation

+1. Next Next Project: tax chatbot for my wife's business

+   - at first I thought this wouldn't work because of the GPT knowledge cutoff
+   - then after watching deeplearning.ai courses, I realized I can just download (automatically hopefully) the latest tax docs and put into a vector store, then apply the "chatting with your data" course principles